panva/node-oidc-provider/docs/README.md

 ```js
 new (provider.InitialAccessToken)({ policies: ['my-policy', 'my-policy-2'] }).save().then(console.log);
 ```
-Note: referenced policies must always be present when encountered on a token, an AssertionError will be thrown inside the request context if it's not, resulting in a 500 Server Error.
+Note: referenced policies must always be present when encountered on a token, an AssertionError will be thrown inside the request context if it is not, resulting in a 500 Server Error.
 Note: the same policies will be assigned to the Registration Access Token after a successful validation.
 If you wish to assign different policies to the Registration Access Token

 ```js